Dan Aykroyd: Saturday Night Live

 Aykroyd was a close friend and partner of fellow cast member John Belushi and shared some of his sensibilities, but was more reserved and less self-destructive.
 Aykroyd later recalled that, unlike Belushi and others of his peers, he was uninterested in recreational drug use.

 In 1977, he received an Emmy Award for writing on SNL; he later received two more nominations for writing and one for acting.
 In Rolling Stones February 2015 appraisal of all 141 SNL cast members to date, Aykroyd ranked fifth (behind Belushi, Eddie Murphy, Tina Fey, and Mike Myers).
 "Of all the original greats, Aykroyd is the least imitated", they wrote, "because nobody else can do what he did."

-In later decades, Aykroyd made occasional guest appearances and unannounced cameos on SNL, often playing the politician Bob Dole.
+In later decades, Aykroyd made occasional guest appearances and unannounced cameos on SNL, playing the politician Bob Dole and talk show host Tom Snyder.
 He also brought back characters including Irwin Mainway and Leonard Pinth-Garnell.
 In 1995, he introduced a performance by Canadian rock band The Tragically Hip.
 A fan of the band, he had personally lobbied Lorne Michaels to book them as musical guests.

 During some guest appearances, he resurrected the Blues Brothers musical act with frequent host John Goodman in place of Belushi, who was by then deceased.
 He became the second member of the original cast to host SNL in May 2003, when he appeared in the season finale.
 During his monologue, he performed a musical number with James Belushi similar to the Blues Brothers, but neither man donned the black suit and sunglasses.
 On March 24, 2007, Aykroyd appeared as a crying fan of American Idol finalist Sanjaya Malakar (played by Andy Samberg) during "Weekend Update".
 On February 14, 2009, he appeared as U.S. House Minority leader John Boehner.
 Aykroyd also made a surprise guest appearance, along with many other SNL alumni, on the show of March 9, 2013.